timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part D-Interdisciplinary, Community-Based Linkages/Part D-Interdisciplinary, Community-Based Linkages.md

 #### (j) Authorization of appropriations
 * #### (1) In general
-  * There is authorized to be appropriated to carry out this section $125,000,000 for each of the fiscal years 2010 through 2014.
+  * There is authorized to be appropriated to carry out this section $41,250,000 for each of fiscal years 2021 through 2025.

 * #### (2) Requirements
   * Of the amounts appropriated for a fiscal year under paragraph (1)—